uforia/MatterBot/README.md

 | VirusTotal                              | Threat Intel               | Search VirusTotal for IP addresses, MD5/SHA1/SHA256 hashes, URLs and domains.
 Returned results will include maliciousness, TTP sets, malware family names, etc., if available                                                                                                                                                                                      | Yes                                                                      | No: basic functionality<br />Yes: paid VT features, throttling limit removal, etc.                                                                                              |
 | WikiJS                                  | Information Retrieval      | Search through WikiJS pages' contents for the given search terms.
 Returns links to the pages where the contents were found                                                                                                                                                                                                                                         | Yes                                                                      | Yes: currently requires a Microsoft Azure Search instance that indexes the WikiJS instance (*Note: this is a WikiJS limitation!*)                                               |

-*(1) It is not possible to for the author(s) to share access to their own Docspell instances.
-Please do not ask and be understanding of this*
+*(1) It is not possible to for the author(s) to share access to their own Docspell instances or any paid online resources.
+Please do not ask for this and be understanding, thank you!*

 New Matterbot modules can be created.
 A boilerplate example can be found in the `commands` directory.